The Sun Tarot Card Meanings and Combinations

 Two of Cups > The Sun: Fortunate pairing, happy and harmonious bond, serious plans for the future.

-Ten of Pentacles > The Sun: happy and contented stable family life, many blessings.
+Ten of Cups > The Sun: Usually indicates happy marriage and contented family life.

 Three of Swords > The Sun: Overcoming a minor blip on the horizon, maybe a storm in a tea-cup as upheavals quickly settle down into a happier phase.